chevrm/transPACT/README.md

 \* equal contributions

-† to whom correspondance should be addressed; JP: jpiel (at) ethz.ch | MHM: marnix.medima (at) wur.nl
+† to whom correspondance should be addressed; JP: jpiel (at) ethz.ch | MHM: marnix.medema (at) wur.nl

 ## Brief description